omarboukhris/realsenseplugin/README.md

 		size="6 9"
 	/>
 ```
 In this example, a realsense multicamera components instantiates virtual cameras.
 The specified `calibpath` path is used to create folders containing calibration images in generated directories.

+The following snippet instantiates two realsense sensors and setups calibration component.
 ```xml
 <RealSenseCam
   name="rs"